The-McKone-Lab/handbook/docs/policies/onboarding.md

 Your University of Pittsburgh digital login credentials should be configured automatically in the course of being admitted as a student or hired as a staff member.
 These credentials give you access to [Pitt's IT infrastructure](https://www.technology.pitt.edu/), including an email address via a Microsoft 365 account.
-Once your Microsoft 365 account is up and running, the lab onboarding manager will add you to our lab's [Microsoft 365 group](https://support.microsoft.com/en-us/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2), which will give you access to our shared calendar and our Sharepoint Server that is used to store and transfer various digital assets.
+Once your Microsoft 365 account is up and running, the lab onboarding manager will add you to our lab's [Microsoft 365 group](https://support.microsoft.com/en-us/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2), which will give you access to our shared calendar and our SharePoint server that is used to store and transfer various digital assets.
+Note that various links and embedded videos in this handbook point to resources that are stored in our SharePoint server, and you will need to login to access those resources.

 We also use the Slack platform for messaging, and the onboarding manager should invite you to our lab's Slack group.

 If you have any questions about how to gain access or use these resources, consult the onboarding manager or James.

 ## Getting into lab

 ### Complete departmental safety training